-MySQL Cross Join returns the Cartesian product of both the tables.
-The Cross Join in MySQL does not require any common column to join two tables.
-The Cartesian product means Number of Rows present in Table 1 Multiplied by Number of Rows present in Table 2.
+MySQL Cross Join returns the Cartesian product of both tables.
+The Cross Join does not require any common column to join two tables.
+The Cartesian product means the Number of Rows present in Table 1 Multiplied by the Number of Rows present in Table 2.

 The basic syntax of the Cross Join in MySQL is

 SELECT Table1.Column(s), Table2.Column(s), FROM Table1 CROSS JOIN Table2 --OR We can Simply Write it as SELECT Table1.
 Column(s), Table2.
 Column(s), FROM Table1, Table2

 Let us see the visual representation of the MySQL Cross join for better understanding.